|

 except for the mouse.

-- Steve Jobs and Steve Wozniak for the Apple II, and the Macintosh.
+and Steve Wozniak for the Apple II, and Steve Jobs for the Macintosh,

 Hiltzik (see below) claims that Lisa, Mac's predecessor, was almost finished